RZZT/Company-Documents/Drafts/draft-resolutions.md

 ### Resolution text

-The members of RZZT CIC resolve to replace Article 23.4 of the Articles of Association with:
+The members of RZZT CIC resolve to replace [Article 23.4](https://rzzt.io/articles-of-association/#article-23.4) of the Articles of Association with:

-> 23.4 In the event that ordinary resolutions are proposed that would, if passed, result in the total number of Directors exceeding three, the Directors shall be determined by an election in which all current and proposed Directors shall be candidates, using a written and open full-preferential ballot counted using the instant run-off method according to which:
+> 23.4 In the event that ordinary resolutions are proposed that would, if all were passed, result in the total number of Directors exceeding three, the Directors shall be determined by an election in which all current and proposed Directors shall be candidates, using a written and open full-preferential ballot counted using the instant run-off method according to which:
 >
 > (a) each of the three most preferred candidates shall be deemed to have been appointed as a Director by ordinary resolution or shall remain as a Director; and
 >